 - Plan for mosquitoes or other insects, especially in wet woodlands or near wetlands.

-- Huron Pines may from time to time install trail cameras in an effort to track usage at preserves, or to monitor for trespass or uses that are prohibited.
+- Huron Pines may occasionally install trail cameras in an effort to track usage at preserves or to monitor for trespass or prohibited uses.

-- Properties are in various states of development—if you have questions about amenities or ability levels required for outdoor exploration, please call Land Protection Director, Heather Hufstuttler at (989) 448-2293 ext.
-11.
+- Properties are in various states of development — if you have questions about amenities or ability levels required for outdoor exploration, please call or email Development Director Heather Hufstuttler at (989) 448-2293 ext.
+11, email@example.com.